The Blob (1988 film): Release

 In 1987, the film's rights were acquired by Cinema Group Pictures (later Palisades Entertainment) for a Memorial Day 1988 release, before the original distributor went bankrupt, and Tri-Star Pictures acquired the film's distribution rights.
+To promote the film, a novelization by David Bischoff was published on July 1, 1988 by Dell Publishing.

+The Blob opened in New York City and Los Angeles, California on August 5, 1988.